Westminster Media Forum

 Independent Football Regulator

-It will bring together stakeholders with policymakers to examine the regulator’s remit and early priorities, including how it should approach its statutory responsibilities related to addressing financial stability across clubs and the wider football industry, and the safeguarding of the sport’s heritage.
+It will bring together stakeholders with policymakers to examine the regulator’s remit and early priorities, including how it should approach its statutory responsibilities related to addressing financial stability across clubs and the wider football industry, and safeguarding of the sport’s heritage.

 The regulator’s power to operate a licensing system and oversee revenue distribution will be discussed - including parachute payments - alongside strengthened requirements for evaluating the suitability of current and prospective ownership groups through an enhanced Owners’ and Directors’ test.